| bootstrap | ||

 This is the "real init", aka PID 1.
 It mounts devpts, then enters a loop.

-It forks and opens tty1 before spawning a bash shell attached to it.
+It forks and opens tty1 before spawning Toybox's login command attached to it.

 It then loops forever and reaps any orphaned PIDs.